tobybear/ZillaLib/README.md

 - Thread support
 - Open URL in default system browser
 - Base64 encoding/decoding
+- Data compression and checksum functions
+- Custom easy to use XML and JSON handling

 ### 3D Rendering
 - Scene management with camera and light objects